 This specific process will disable the built-in protection app on Windows 10 for a short period.
 However, if it is left disabled for a while, the operating system will automatically turn it On.

-Step 1 – To begin with, click Win logo on the taskbar and after the start menu spread out, perform a click or hit on the Settings icon.
+Step-1: To begin with, click Win logo on the taskbar and select the Settings icon.

-Step 1 – First, click on Windows icon and write the command
+Step-1: First, click on Windows icon and write

 gpedit.msc.
 The result will show the same command, click on it.

 Step-2: Now, go through this path –